-In the Bible, shoes, or greaves (leggings) of brass, were part of the military armour.
-They protected the feet and legs from being wounded by sharp sticks, stones, and unexpected holes.
+For the Roman soldier, shoes and greaves (leggings) of brass were part of the military armor.
+They protected the feet and legs from wounds from sharp sticks, stones, and unexpected holes.
 If a soldier's feet were wounded, he could no longer march, and the enemy could overtake him.
 A wounded soldier could neither stand to resist his enemy, chase him, nor run from him.
+(See romanmilitary.net/tools/armor/.)